alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/lab.md

   - Use Kusto Query Language (KQL) to query for pod errors based on status reasons like `ImagePullBackOff` or `CrashLoopBackOff`.
   - These logs will help you identify the root cause of failures and allow you to take corrective action.

-##### **Set Up Alerts**
-To ensure timely notifications about issues within your AKS cluster, set up alerts in Azure Monitor.
-Alerts can automatically notify you when specific conditions are met, such as failed pod deployments or excessive resource usage.
-These alerts can be configured to send notifications via email, SMS, or integrated communication tools.

-- To set up alerts:
-  - Define the conditions under which alerts should trigger, such as critical errors or resource threshold violations.
-  - Choose how and where to receive the alerts, ensuring key personnel are notified in real-time when issues arise in the AKS cluster.

 ### Part 6: Integrating Azure Key Vault with AKS

 #### Introduction